Ryazan: Time of Troubles

 In June of 1605 Ryazan became a seat for Greek Cypriot-born Patriarch Ignatius, a clergyman who was sent by Russian Orthodox Church to serve as an archbishop of Ryazan.
 He was notorious for becoming the first church official to recognize a Poland-backed impostor False-Dmitry as a legitimate monarch, alleged Czar of Tsardom of Russia, after meeting with his forces in Tula.

-Around that time Ryazan ex-duchy became a home for various noble families, most notable of which are Lyapunovs, whose brothers Prokopy and Zakhary Lyapunovs played a significant roles in shaping Russian history during Times of Troubles.
+Around that time Ryazan ex-duchy became a home for various noble families, most notable of which are Lyapunovs, whose brothers Prokopy and Zakhary Lyapunov played a significant roles in shaping Russian history during the Time of Troubles.

 Soviet Union

 During World War II, Ryazan was repeatedly bombed by German Luftwaffe.
 Immediately after the war, rapid development of the city began, and it became a major industrial, scientific, and military center of the European part of Russia.
-On October 19, 1960 a petroleum refinery produced its first gasoline.
+On 19 October 1960 a petroleum refinery produced its first gasoline.

 Ryazan housed the USSR's only producer of potato-harvesting equipment at the time.
 Ryazselmash factory (Рязсельмаш), an accounting machines plant, and a heavy forging equipment plant, among others, were also built.

 Because of the city's industrialization, Ryazan Oblast's share of workers employed in the agrarian sector shifted into the industrial sector.

-Ryazan was developed as a military center, and became the main training center of the Soviet Airborne Forces.
-Several positioned man-portable air-defense systems protect the urban sky.
-Besides the Airborne School (at the time named after Kliment Voroshilov), Ryazan has the Automobile School and Institute of Communications, a regiment of railway troops, airbase strategic bombers, and a training center in Diaghilev.
+Ryazan was developed as a military center and became the main training center of the Soviet Airborne Forces.
+Besides the Airborne School (at the time named after Kliment Voroshilov), Ryazan has the Automobile School and Institute of Communications, a regiment of railway troops, an airbase for strategic bombers, and a training center in Diaghilev.

 Ryazan developed particularly rapidly while Nadezhda Nikolaevna Chumakova served as Chair of the Council of People's Deputies of Ryazan and Ryazan mayor.
 Under Chumakova, the city's population increased from 72,000 to 520,000.
 Chumakova oversaw the construction of social and cultural amenities, more than 20 urban areas, and hundreds of kilometers of trolleybus, tram and bus routes.
 Landscaping became a fundamental strategy for the development of the city at that time.
 A "green" ring of forests, parks, and garden associations surrounded Ryazan, with large parks located in each area of the city, and compositions of flowers and vertical gardening became customary, not only for the main streets, but also for industrial zones and factory buildings.
 Ryazan repeatedly won recognition among the cities of the Soviet Union for its landscaping.
 During her 26 years in office, Chumakova often accepted awards of the Red Banner of the USSR on behalf of Ryazan.